When shopping for a new vacuum cleaner, chances are you have run across the Shark name more than a time or two.

 Frankly, all of the different versions of the Shark Rocket can get a little overwhelming.
 On the Shark site alone, there are 13 different models of the Shark Rocket stick vacuum.
-This review is just barely touching the surface, but to get the basics on the Shark Rocket, what you really need to know is that it is a lightweight corded stick vacuum that doubles as a 2-in-1, serving the job as upright and handheld.
+This review is just barely touching the surface, but to get the basics on the Shark Rocket, what you really need to know is that it is:

 The side-aligned position of the brush is a nice design touch for edge cleaning.
 It doesn’t come with any fancy bells & whistles or jazzy accessories, but priced at right around $60, it’s a nice value for people looking for a simple vacuum for hardwoods or low pile carpet.

 Shark upright vacuums reviews can be broken down into three distinct collections- DuoClean, Rotator, and Navigator.
 Under each of these categories there are many variations which include different sets of features and accessories.